 Digital information literacy is essential in today’s interconnected and technology-driven world.
 As more information and communication move into digital formats, individuals need the skills to effectively navigate, evaluate, and contribute to the digital information ecosystem.
 Digital information literacy empowers individuals to harness the potential of digital resources for learning, communication, research, and problem-solving while being aware of the challenges and ethical considerations associated with the digital realm.

-Digital Literacy refers to the ability to use, understand, evaluate, and create digital information and technology in various contexts.
-It encompasses a range of skills, knowledge, and attitudes that enable individuals to effectively engage with digital tools, devices, and platforms.
+Digital Literacy is using, understanding, evaluating, and creating digital information and technology in various contexts.
+It encompasses a range of skills, knowledge, and attitudes that enable individuals to engage with digital tools, devices, and platforms effectively.
 Digital literacy goes beyond basic technical skills and involves critical thinking, problem-solving, and ethical considerations related to digital environments.

 Key components of digital literacy include: